JoshuaDodds/cerbomoticzgx/README.md

 If you will be building and running this from a container you will want to fork this repo and make sure you set up your configuration to match your wishes and your own system.

 Check the entrypoint.sh  for the container.
-You will need to adjust how you handle secrets & configuration injection for the container.
+You will need to adjust how you handle secrets & gitops configuration injection for the container.

 Finally, use the build.sh script as a template for building an arm64 image and pushing it to a container repository.